detekt/detekt/README.md

 - `java -jar detekt-cli/build/libs/detekt-cli-[version]-all.jar [parameters]*`

 ##### Parameters for CLI
-The CLI uses jcommander for argument parsing.
-Following parameters are shown when `--help` is entered:
+The following parameters are shown when `--help` is entered.
+The `--input`/`-i` option is required:

 ```
-The following option is required: --input, -i

 Usage: detekt [options]
   Options:
     --baseline, -b
-      Treats current analysis findings as a smell baseline for further detekt
-      runs.
-If a baseline xml file is passed in, only new code smells not in
+      If a baseline xml file is passed in, only new code smells not in the
-      the baseline are printed in the console.
+      baseline are printed in the console.
     --config, -c
       Path to the config file (path/to/config.yml).
     --config-resource, -cr
       Path to the config resource on detekt's classpath (path/to/config.yml).
     --create-baseline, -cb
-      Treats current analysis findings as a smell baseline for further detekt runs.
+      Treats current analysis findings as a smell baseline for future detekt
+      runs.
       Default: false
-    --debug, -d
+    --debug
       Debugs given ktFile by printing its elements.
       Default: false
     --disable-default-rulesets, -dd